-Use “each of” with singular verbs to refer to every one of a group separately: each of them is, not are.
+Use “each of” with singular verbs to refer to every individual in a group separately: each of them is, not are.
 Each refers to everyone in the group individually, not all of them together.

 - Each of them is ready.

 - Each of the stories is written by a different author.

 - Each of you has a chance to win the grand prize.

 “Each of” may be followed by a singular verb but a plural, gender-neutral pronoun (their, them).

 - Each of them has their own ideas about how to solve this.

 Better than “Each of them has his or her own ideas.”

 In informal and spoken English, “each of” is sometimes used with a plural verb to refer to multiple people or things.

 Each of those are coordinated from developing the basic science.— “Donald Wyse Is Growing a New Future for Farming,” New York Times (May 3, 2022)